 Often, before running to a design company and ordering a logo, it is best to have your own vision of what the logo should look like and what font should be used.
 This is exactly why services like Turbologo exist, providing you with plenty of fonts to test, make different drafts of your logo and choose the one you like the most.

 Main font types

-This groups contains the fonts that have serifs with perpendicular strokes at the ends of lines.
+This group contains the fonts that have serifs with perpendicular strokes at the ends of the lines.
 Those are classic fonts characterized by respect and reliability, arousing a warm feeling of comfort and illustrating preserved traditions.
 Some examples are the most used Times New Roman, Georgia, along with Trojan and Baskerville.
 Plus a lot of others.

 2. Sans serif

 This one has no serifs, so letters are more “rounded”, which is why it looks more modern, innovative and neat.
 Its mission is to convey determination and professionalism.
 Such fonts are Calibri, Helvetica, Book Antiqua, Arial, etc.

 The fonts of this group are called “handwritten” because each letter looks totally hand-made.
 Fonts like that are considered elegant, exquisite, conveying tenderness and care, as well as helping to implement creative ideas.

 Here are business-type fonts whose mission is to convey progressive approaches and confidence.
 Letters written by using such fonts look elegant and illustrate a high level of intellect.
 A good example is ITC Avant Garde Gothic Std Extra Light Condensed, Century Gothic is here too.

 In other words, friendly fonts, bringing joy, conveying expressiveness and uniqueness.
 Welcome Broadway, Copperplate Gothic Bold, Forte, etc.